Empirical View

 The lack of consistent data on local government expenditures often makes cross-country comparisons difficult.
 Because of this, many studies rely on central government estimates, even though these estimates provide an incomplete picture, especially in federal countries.
 Additionally, the documentation for the World Development Indicator on Government Expenditure – which uses IMF estimates – notes: “For most countries central government finance data have been consolidated into one account, but for others only budgetary central government accounts are available.
 Because budgetary accounts may not include all central government units (such as social security funds), they usually provide an incomplete picture.”

 The above-mentioned limitations are substantially less critical for estimates reported to the OECD by member countries, mainly because they tend to apply more rigorously the agreed international conventions and accounting methods – including a consistent accounting of expenditures across sectors and levels of government.
+However, for countries that are not members or partners of the OECD, the data limitations are severe, and cross-country comparisons over time have to be interpreted with caution.

 In addition to the IMF and the OECD, the WHO and UNESCO also collect and report data on healthcare and education government expenditures.
 You can read about these sources, including their relationship and limitations, in our entries on Financing Healthcare and Financing Education.